The Price of Folly

-The Price of Folly is a 1937 British drama film directed by Walter Summers and starring Leonora Corbett, Colin Keith-Johnston and Judy Kelly.
+The Price of Folly (also known as Double Error) is a 1937 British drama film directed by Walter Summers and starring Leonora Corbett, Colin Keith-Johnston and Judy Kelly.
+It was written byRuth Landa and Summers based on the 1934 play Double Error by J. Lee Thompson.
 The screenplay concerns a man who, after a failed attempt to kill a woman, finds himself blackmailed over the incident.

-The film was based on the play Double Error by J. Lee Thompson.
 The film was produced and distributed by the large ABPC combine for whom Thompson later became an established director.
-It was shot at Welwyn Studios with sets designed by the art director Cedric Dawe.
+It was shot at Welwyn Studioswith sets designed by the art director Cedric Dawe.

+Plot

+Martin is a philandering lawyer, whose wife Christine has left him.
+When he is about to go away with his latest conquest Frances, Christine decides to go back to him.
+Frances objects, and is accidentally shot.
+Thinking she is dead, Martin hides her body in a trunk.
+When Owen, who also admires Frances, discovers she is only slightly wounded, he blackmails Martin.
+Martin kills Owen, but discovers he has been the victim of a hoax.